RAvdek/legendrian_links/README.md

 ## Features

+- Compute spectral sequence polynomials to improve poincare polynomials.
+- Tools for decompressing augmentations.
+We want to control the order of augmentations so that we can track them by indices.
 - How do we more efficiently store augmentations?
 Maybe as `SubsNode`s?
 Currently it appears that compressed augs can expand enormously.
 - Capping paths is storing too much info.
 We really only need this for rotation numbers.
 - Get dual betti numbers of chain complexes by transposing matrices.
 Currently broken.